pingcap/docs-tidb-operator/en/notes-tidb-operator-v1.1.md

 ### Initializer

-If the initializer job is executed before TiDB Operator is upgraded to v1.1, the initializer job does not need to be migrated from tidb-cluster chart to TidbInitializer CR.
+- If the initialization job is executed before TiDB Operator is upgraded to v1.1, the initialization job does not need to be migrated from tidb-cluster chart to TidbInitializer CR.

-If the initializer job is not executed before TiDB Operator is upgraded to v1.1, and the password for the TiDB root user has not been modified, you need to initialize your cluster after upgrading to TiDB Operator v1.1.
+- If the initialization job is not executed before TiDB Operator is upgraded to v1.1, and the password for the TiDB root user has not been modified, you need to initialize your cluster after upgrading to TiDB Operator v1.1.
 For details, refer to [Initialize a TiDB Cluster in Kubernetes](initialize-a-cluster.md).

 ### Pump